alpaka-group/llama/documentation/pages/user/allocators.rst

     >

 As usual with alpaka the size type is an explicit parameter.
-If the view is copied the internal alpaka buffer is copied, too, which internally uses a :cpp:`std::shared_ptr` just as the shared memory allocator above.
+If the view is copied, the internal alpaka buffer is copied, too, which internally uses a :cpp:`std::shared_ptr` just as the shared memory allocator above.

 AlpakaMirror